k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_2_bulk_edit.md

-# Bulk Edit
+# Bulk Edit of Catalog Entities

 ### Overview

-Manually updating multiple Catalog entities can be time-consuming and error-prone, especially when you need to apply the same changes - such as adding a new property - to many entities.
-To improve efficiency and usability, in V8.3 the Catalog provides a **Bulk Creation and Edit** capability.
+Manual update of multiple Catalog entities is often slow and prone to errors, especially when the same change must be applied to many of them.
+Starting from Fabric V8.3, the Catalog includes **Bulk Creation and Edit** capabilities for improving efficiency and usability of manual procedures.

-**Why should I create a bulk?**
+**Why Should I Bulk-Edit Entities?**

 - For adding a new property to several entities at once.
 - For updating or deleting an existing property for multiple entities.